 The new for 2017 Subaru, and Caroline with the current (& 7 times) USA Rally Champion, David Higgins, also a Subaru driver.
 On the right, the previously campaigned Fiesta.

-Following an accident on The Speyside Stages in April this year Caroline’s campaign on The Scottish Championship was curtailed as she sustained a broken wrist in the incident.
+Following an accident on The Speyside Stages in April 2017, Caroline’s campaign on The Scottish Championship was curtailed as she sustained a broken wrist in the incident.
 After several weeks in plaster and a few more in a wrist brace she’s hoping to get back behind the wheel before the end of the season.

-In the meantime we have secured the services of former Vauxhall and Audi factory driver Andrew Wood to fly the Complete Cleaning flag on the forthcoming McRae Gravel Challenge on the 23rd September.
+In the meantime we have secured the services of former Vauxhall and Audi factory driver Andrew Wood to fly the Complete Cleaning flag on the McRae Gravel Challenge on the 23rd September.
 This event is to commemorate the late former World Champion Colin McRae who died tragically 10 years ago in a helicopter accident.

 Andrew was one of Britain’s top professional rally drivers in the past and will be putting the Complete Cleaning Subaru through its paces navigated by Caroline through 30 miles of forestry tracks in Perthshire.
 This will be quite a spectacle and well worthwhile coming along to see.